atbrox/atbr/README.md

     2) Gigabyte+-size Python dictionaries are slow to fill

-    3) Gigabyte+-size Python dictionaries are not fun to use

     4) Gigabyte+-size dictionaries are fun to use

     5) atbr is fast - using C++-based key-value store